Why UC And CC Integration Is Pivotal For Contact Centres

 Last year the working world was forced to dramatically change the way we work, with unified communications platforms such as Zoom and MS Teams becoming the new normal for those working from home.
-However, businesses need to accelerate their integration between UC and the contact center stack for SLAs and KPIs to be met.
+However, businesses need to accelerate their integration between UC and the contact centre stack for SLAs and KPIs to be met.

-Contact center agents often need intelligence from other areas of the business, and these departments are likely to be working from home due to the pandemic.
+Contact centre agents often need intelligence from other areas of the business, and these departments are likely to be working from home due to the pandemic.
 Unified communications is going to play a key role in the success of a multichannel approach that is continuing to grow as new methods of communication come into the fold.
-The forced move towards remote working has in turn forced the need for greater synchronization between internal systems before best-in-class customer service can be delivered by agents on the frontline.
+The forced move towards remote working has in turn forced the need for greater synchronisation between internal systems before best-in-class customer service can be delivered by agents on the frontline.

 This strategy is not a technology sell

 As proven by the Covid-19 pandemic, cloud-based UC solutions bring great resilience.
 Just think of the thousands of businesses that have not only endured, but continued to provide excellent service.

 To do this, it is clear that businesses must combine contact centre solutions with their UC platform, building business processes that will allow for better sharing of information, more informed agents and happier customers.